kaushikgopal/RxJava-Android-Samples/README.md

 2. run a task constantly every 1s (there's a delay of 1s before the first task fires off)
 3. run a task constantly every 1s (same as above but there's no delay before the first task fires off)
 4. run a task constantly every 3s, but after running it 5 times, terminate automatically
+5. run a task A, pause for sometime, then execute Task B, then terminate

 ### Exponential backoff